idkfelix/year12/Media/SAT/SAT Final.md

 # Audience Feedback
 ## Is the narrative coherent?
-> I think your narrative and the storyline's progression is relatively clear, but the act annotations would make it easier for audiences to understand.
+> I think your narrative and the story line's progression is relatively clear, but the act annotations would make it easier for audiences to understand.

 > It’s really clear - especially laid out in order like they were, I didn’t have any trouble understanding the narrative.